Introduction to the GI Bill for Military and Veterans

 Types of GI Bills

-The following sections highlight the different versions of the GI Bill that may apply to you.
+The following sections highlight the different versions of the military GI Bill that may apply to you.
 Keep in mind, you may be eligible for education benefits under more than one of these programs.

 To compare the differences between these programs, consult the VA’s GI Bill Comparison Tool.